hgezim/tmp-docs/src/docs/automatic-nutrition.md

 ---
-title: Automatic Nutrtion
+title: Automatic Nutrition
 category: Features
 chapter: 2
-lesson: 2
+lesson: 3
 ---

 You can check this setting by going to _Settings > General_ in WordPress Admin: